retro-dev-rblx/Docs/objects/instances/boolvalue.md

 #### Description

-The BoolValue is used to hold a boolean inside of its Value property.
+An instance which is used to hold a boolean value.
+The value can be used for many things, including to communicate between scripts.

 #### Available to